-Radicalisation of Hindus as dangerous as that of Muslims, says Digvijaya Singh warns
+Radicalisation of Hindus as dangerous as that of Muslims, Digvijaya Singh warns

 Indore, Oct 2: Radicalisation of Hindus is as dangerous as that of Muslims, veteran Congress leader Digvijaya Singh said here on Wednesday.
 He also criticised Prime Minister Narendra Modi for not objecting immediately when Donald Trump called him "father of the nation".